ExpediaGroup/bull/docs/site/markdown/transformer/samples.md

     .transform(fromBean2, toBean);
 ~~~

-More sample beans can be found in the test package: `com.hotels.beans.sample`
+More sample beans can be found in the test package: `com.hotels.beans.sample` or on DZone: [How to Transform Any Type of Java Bean With BULL](https://dzone.com/articles/how-to-transform-any-type-of-java-bean-with-one-li)